Aditya-2027/Beginner-s-League/Random Number Generator/readMe.md

+Created a code to generate random numbers and stored it in a list

 What did you learn while making this app?
 - I revised through the basic modules I learnt in high school